gamedevware/charon/docs/advanced/mcp.rst

 ======================================

-Charon ships a built-in `Model Context Protocol (MCP) <https://modelcontextprotocol.io/>`_ server that lets AI assistants — Claude, Cursor, GitHub Copilot, and others — read and write game data directly.
+Charon ships a built-in `Model Context Protocol (MCP) <https://modelcontextprotocol.io/>`_ server that lets AI assistants — Claude, Cursor, GitHub Copilot, Windsurf, Cline, Zed, and others — read and write game data directly.
 The server communicates over **stdio** using the standard JSON-RPC MCP transport, so no network port is opened and no extra infrastructure is required.